Witten-O'Raifeartaigh potential revisited in the context of Warm Inflation: Analysis of Graceful exit condition when Warm Inflation takes place in the left wing of Witten-O'Raifeartaigh potential

 Here $\eta_V$ is the standard second potential slow-roll parameter:

 and $\kappa_V$ is defined as

 For convenience, we rewrite the WRI potential given in Eq.~(\ref{WRI-potential}) as

 where now $\lambda$ would be the free parameter of the theory.
 Comparing this form of the potential with the one in Eq.~(\ref{WRI-potential}), we see that $\phi_0\equiv m_p/\lambda$.
-We can see setting $\lambda\geq 1$ will probe the theories for scale $\phi_0$ smaller than the Planck mass, which is theoretically motivated.
+We can see setting $\lambda\geq 1$ will probe the theories for scale $\phi_0$ smaller than the Planck mass, which is well motivated from an effective field theory prospective.